 6) Briefly Describe Your Previous Work Experience

 The work experience section is usually the biggest section of a registered nurse resume unless you are new to the profession.
-Even then, list any previous internships or healthcare-related jobs you might have done in the past, such as being a home healthcare aide or certified nursing assistant.
+Even then, list any previous internships or healthcare-related jobs you might have done in the past, such as being a home healthcare aide or certified nursing assistant (CNA), to demonstrate valuable clinical exposure.
+For new nursing graduates, highlighting clinical rotation skills can enhance job application efficacy.
 Every little bit of experience helps.

 Many people use bullet point lists to highlight the responsibilities and requirements of each job that they worked in the past.
+When creating these lists, tailor your job descriptions to emphasize direct patient care, patient assessments, and relevant nursing specialties such as emergency room nurse, ICU nurse, telemetry nurse, and school nurse roles.
+Including these details helps showcase your hands-on clinical experience and aligns your resume with specific nursing positions.
 Hiring managers don’t have time to read through lengthy paragraphs describing your work history.
 They would much rather scan through the bullet point lists to quickly understand the work responsibilities that you had previously.

 Here is what that might look like: